macadmins/sofa/web/use-cases.md

 **Update to the New Feed Location**

-Please update your scripts that are utilising the SOFA macOS and iOS feeds to point to https://sofafeed.macadmins.io/v1/macos_data_feed.json and https://sofafeed.macadmins.io/v1/ios_data_feed.json respectively.
-The old feed addresses of https://sofa.macadmins.io/v1/macos_data_feed.json and https://sofa.macadmins.io/v1/ios_data_feed.json are deprecated and will be removed soon.
+Please ensure your scripts that are utilising the SOFA macOS and iOS feeds to point to https://sofafeed.macadmins.io/v1/macos_data_feed.json and https://sofafeed.macadmins.io/v1/ios_data_feed.json respectively.

 :::